NapLab is supported by readers. When you buy with our links, we may earn a commission. Learn more.

 Pressure Relief Test

-Great pressure relief is one of the biggest advantages of memory foam.
+The mattress is equipped with 4.0″ of comfort material.
 It provides hug, contouring, and deep compression that can alleviate pressure points and stiff joints.

 Comfort Layer